puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_configuring.markdown

 Cloud provisioning tools can be installed on any puppet master or agent node.

 The Puppet Enterprise installer will ask whether or not to install cloud provisioning during installation.
 Answer 'yes' to enable cloud provisioning actions on a given node.

-If you have already installed PE without installing the cloud provisioning tools, re-run the installer script `puppet-enterprise-installer` and answer "yes" when prompted to install the cloud provisioning tools.
-Re-running the installer script will have no ill effects on your current installation.
-(No user-configured files will get overwritten, and the installer backs up all relevant files as well.)

 If you're using an answer file to install Puppet Enterprise, you can install the cloud provisioning tools by setting the `q_puppet_cloud_install` option to `y`.

+If you have already installed PE without installing the cloud provisioning tools, you can install them using the package manager of your choice (Yum, APT, etc.).
+The packages you need are: `pe-cloud-provisioner` and `pe-cloud-provisioner-libs`.
+They can be found in the packages directory of the installer tarball.

 Configuring
 -----------